 Enter a meaningful name to help others find your connection when they begin to create their own integrations.
 The name you enter is automatically added in capital letters to the Identifier field.
 If you modify the identifier name, do not include a blank space (for example,

 Select the role (direction) in which to use this connection (trigger, invoke, or both).
 Only the roles supported by this adapter are displayed for selection.
 When you select a role, only the connection properties and security policies appropriate to that role are displayed on the Connections page.
 If you select an adapter that supports both invoke and trigger, but select only one of those roles, then try to drag the adapter into the section you did not select, you receive an error (for example, configure an Oracle Service Cloud (RightNow) Adapter as only an invoke, but drag the adapter to the trigger section).

 Your connection is created and you are now ready to configure connection details, such as email contact, connection properties, security policies, connection login credentials, and (for certain connections) agent group.

 Add a Contact Email

-From the Connection Administrator section of the connection, you can add a contact email address for notifications.
+You can add an optional contact email address for notifications.

 - In the upper right corner, click Save.